Habitation and Logistics Outpost

-The Habitation and Logistics Outpost (HALO), also called the Minimal Habitation Module (MHM) and formerly known as the Utilization Module, is a habitation module that is part of the Lunar Gateway.
-It will be built by Northrop Grumman Innovation Systems.
-A Falcon Heavy will launch HALO along with the PPE module and Halo Lunar Communication System, no earlier than 2027.
+The Habitation and Logistics Outpost (HALO), (formerly known as Minimal Habitation Module and Utilization Module) is a now canceled module that was planned to be part of the Lunar Gateway.
+It was built by Northrop Grumman.
+A Falcon Heavy rocket was planned to launch HALO, already attached to the Power and Propulsion Element in 2027.

+The NASA Office of Inspector General (OIG) reported that, at cancellation, NASA had spent nearly $1.9 billion on HALO (up from the $1.3 billion contract value), with delivery projected for October 2026, beyond the original May 2025 commitment.
+However, the OIG further reported that corrosion found in HALO's primary structure would likely have delayed delivery to July 2031.

+History

 Background

-Several concepts for the initial habitation module of a lunar orbital outpost had been developed under the Next Space Technologies for Exploration Partnerships 2 (NextSTEP-2) program.
-With the 2024 goal set by the Trump administration, NASA acknowledged it needed to leverage this program in order to meet the timelines set.
-In July 2019, NASA decided to sole source its design for the Minimal Habitation Module of the Lunar Gateway to Northrop Grumman Innovation Systems.
-The motivation to sole source was based on NASA's assessment that Northrop were the only existing NextSTEP-2 contractor with the designs and production capabilities to meet the module requirements and within the set timescale.
+Several concepts for a habitation module for a lunar orbital outpost were developed under the Next Space Technologies for Exploration Partnerships 2 (NextSTEP-2) program.
+Following the establishment of a 2024 target for lunar operations under the Trump administration, NASA sought to use existing NextSTEP-2 work to meet program timelines.

+In July 2019, NASA awarded a sole-source contract for the Minimal Habitation Module of the Lunar Gateway to Northrop Grumman Innovation Systems.
+NASA determined that Northrop Grumman was the only NextSTEP-2 contractor with designs and production capability that met the module requirements within the required schedule.

-Northrop offered a "minimal" 6.1 by 3 m design based on the Cygnus spacecraft, as well as a larger 7 by 4.4 m design also based on the Cygnus, to the outside of which radial docking ports, body-mounted radiators (BMRs), batteries and communications antennae will be added.
-NASA chose the "minimal" design, which offered the advantage of component compatibility and expedited testing of life-support systems on existing Cygnus spacecraft.
+Northrop Grumman proposed a "minimal" 6.1 by 3 m module based on the Cygnus spacecraft, as well as a larger 7 by 4.4 m variant.
+The designs incorporated additional external components, including radial docking ports, radiators, batteries, and communications antennas.
+NASA selected the smaller design, citing compatibility with existing Cygnus components and the ability to accelerate testing of life-support systems.